-- interest that is received in the active conduct of a trade or business - for example, interest on receivables - interest derived from money lending for example, a banking business - interest that falls in the offshore banking income class - modified passive income is passive income other than amounts that fall within the interest class or the offshore banking income class Included are: - rent - royalties - dividends - annuities - capital gains but not capital gains under the CGT provisions - amounts derived from the assignment of for example, designs, patents or trademarks - offshore banking income certain income derived through an offshore banking unit Included are: - interest, fees and commissions derived in respect of offshore banking transfers - dividends paid out of profits derived from the making of offshore banking transfers - all other foreign source income comprising amounts that do not fall within the other classes.
+- interest that is received in the active conduct of a trade or business - for example, interest on receivables - interest derived from money lending for example, a banking business - interest that falls in the offshore banking income class - return on an equity interest in a company - modified passive income is passive income other than amounts that fall within the interest class, the offshore banking income class, or from an asset held in connection with an actively carried on insurance business Included are: - rent - royalties - dividends - annuities - capital gains but not capital gains under the CGT provisions - amounts derived from the assignment of for example, designs, patents or trademarks - passive commodity gains - offshore banking income certain income derived through an offshore banking unit Included are: - interest, fees and commissions derived in respect of offshore banking transfers - dividends paid out of profits derived from the making of offshore banking transfers - all other foreign source income comprising amounts that do not fall within the other classes.

-A company in the 2003-04 income year derives modified passive income of \$1,000.
+A company in the 2004-05 income year derives modified passive income of \$1,000.
 There are no prior year foreign source losses relating to that class of foreign income.
 During the year the company incurs the following expenses in relation to the modified passive income: